githubmave/Sprint1-ko-wai-koe-2/devon-lumsden.md

 Where my family is from: My family all were born and grew up in Nelson.

-My name: is Devon Lumsden
+My name: is Devon Lumsden.